pierre-rouleau/pel/doc/pel-manual.rst

 PEL code is spread across several Emacs Lisp files.
 The file names have been selected with the following constraints:

 #.
-Conform to the `Emacs Lisp Packaging rules`_ and include the
+Conform to the `Emacs Lisp Packaging rules`_.
+However, because of the
-   following files:

-   - `pel-pkg.el`_ that identified the project name, URL, author, version and dependencies.
-   - `pel-autoloads.el`_ identifies the command ``pel-init`` as the only auto-loaded command.
+   nature of PEL it is currently not distributed via an Elpa-compliant repository.
+It currently provides the files `pel-pkg.el`_ and `pel-autoloads.el`_ but these are unused and may be removed in the future.

 #.
 Control byte-compilation under several scenarios, including the
    following:

-   - Installation with `Emacs package-install`_ where all files are byte-compiled in order of their file names (in alphabetical order).
    - *Manual* installation by cloning the PEL Git Depot and then using the PEL Makefile_ to create a local package archive, and compile all files locally.
+   - Dynamic byte-compilation of `pel_keys.el`_, `pel__hydra.el`_ and some
+     files not normally byte-compiled like the autoloads.el file of the pel-bundle *pseudo-package* used in fast startup mode as well as the package-quickstart files on request.

 The PEL Emacs Lisp files types are the following: